Distance: 8 miles Round-Trip | Time: 4– 6 hours | Level: Hard

 I also love my Gregory pack because it has a slip for a water bladder.
-We passed several other hikers carrying their water bottles in their hand the whole way.
+We passed several other hikers carrying their water bottles in their hands the whole way.
 Not only is this a nuisance when hiking long distances but it’s also not enough water.
 I recommend packing at least two liters of water for a hike this length — three liters if you want to play it safe and not have to monitor your water intake.

 Next, you’ll want to make sure you throw on a hat or sunglasses.
-Hopefully you’re lucky with weather during your hike and get a beautiful sunny day to visit the waterfall.
+Hopefully, you’re lucky with the weather during your hike and get a beautiful sunny day to visit the waterfall.
 If that’s the case, you’re definitely going to want some sun protection.
 Apply some reef-safe sunscreen while you’re at it.

 Mosquitos are also something to prepare for as half of the hike follows closely alongside Hanakāpīʻai Stream.
-We only noticed the mosquitos when we were standing still, but in that short amount of time we easily racked up 50 bites.
+We only noticed the mosquitos when we were standing still, but in that short amount of time, we easily racked up 50 bites.
 If mosquitoes tend to annoy you, bring along some bug spray.

 Lastly, come prepared with a packed lunch or snack.
 It’s important to keep your energy levels high during the hike.
 I never hike without at least a protein bar in my pack.
-For a hike this lengthy and beautiful though, why not pack a lunch and enjoy it by the stream or ocean.
+For a hike this lengthy and beautiful though, why not pack a lunch and enjoy it by the stream or ocean?
 Just make sure to pack out all waste and dispose of it properly post-hike.